1. Home

 Technical Gold Forecast 2026: From +30% rally to –20% crash

-In the institutional gold forecast’s most bullish scenarios, gold prices are expected to increase by up to 30% during 2026.
-In the most bearish scenario, gold prices could decrease up to 20%, potentially dropping to a range of $3,360 to $3,990 per ounce from the $4,200 resistance levels.
+In the institutional gold forecast’s most bullish scenarios, gold prices are expected to increase further in 2026.
+In the most bearish scenario, gold prices could decline up to 20%, potentially dropping to the $4,500 area to form a base.

-As visible in the 2026 gold technical analysis chart, the institutional projection aligns remarkably well with the support zone between $3,340 per ounce level (38.2% Fibonacci Retracement of the last leg up starting in October 2022) and over $3,440 per ounce (the previous key resistance level).
-These are the maximums drawn from April to August 2025.
+As visible in the 2026 gold technical analysis chart, the institutional projection aligns remarkably well with the support zone between $4,300 per ounce and over $5,600 per ounce (the previous key resistance level, ATH).

 This technical validation is significant.
-The gold fundamental analysis of macroeconomic scenarios, which predicts $3,360-$3,990 under reflation conditions, corresponds almost precisely with XAU/USD chart-based support levels at $3,300-$3,440, where the precious metal established multiple highs during the first half of 2025, before the breakout to all-time highs.
+The gold fundamental analysis of macroeconomic scenarios, which predicts $4,700-$5,400 under reflation conditions, aligns almost precisely with XAU/USD chart-based support levels at $4,300, the previous swing low and swing high before the all-time high, 4,700 as a 38.2% Fibbo retracement of the last leg up, and the peak established at the beginning of the year.

 Technical Gold Forecast 2026

-Gold Technical Analysis – Daily Chart with MA200, MA50, and Fib Retracement (Source: NAGA Web App)
+Gold Technical Analysis – Weekly Chart with MA200 and Fib Retracement (Source: NAGA Web App)

 Past performance is not a reliable indicator of future results.
 All historical data, including but not limited to returns, volatility, and other performance metrics, should not be construed as a guarantee of future performance.